-1) Override Button
+1 Override Button

-Top speed is normally limited when operating in 4WD-LOCK.
+Top speed is normally limited when operating in 4WD-LOCK .
 If conditions require more engine power when proceeding, press this button to override the speed limiting function.
-(See page 53~55 for a detailed explanation about the front diff-lock switch and its function.)
 Releasing the button restores the speed limiting function.
 While this button is depressed, the override indicator light will come on.